Bedrock-OSS/bedrock-wiki/docs/animation-controllers/animation-controllers-intro.md

     ],
     "transitions": [
         {
-            "ground": "query.is_on_ground"
+            "ground": "q.is_on_ground"
         }
     ]
 }
 ```

 The `flying` state also contains a list of transitions.
-In this case it contains the opposite transition: _Move to the `ground` state when `query.is_on_ground` is true_.
+In this case it contains the opposite transition: _Move to the `ground` state when `q.is_on_ground` is true_.
 In other words - move back to the default state when we land on the ground!

 Alongside the `transition` list, there is also a list of `animations` to play while inside of this state.
 In this case, playing the `flying` animation.
 This animation will need to be defined in the entity definition file for this entity.